All New Peru

 New guesthouses and hotels

 In the past few years there’s been a glut of new luxury hotels opening across Peru but this year a new wave of inviting and characterful locally-owned properties have arrived on the scene.
 I particularly like the charming 26-room Mamasara guesthouse in Cuzco just a short stroll from the main square.
-Alternatively, you could try the great value and pretty Arqueologo, which is set around a courtyard and home to the colourful Divina Comedia restaurant complete with live opera singers.
+Alternatively, you could try the great value and pretty Arqueologo, which is set around a courtyard and home to the colorful Divina Comedia restaurant complete with live opera singers.
 If in Arequipa, seek out the quaint Posada del Monasterio, which was acquired by a small Peruvian hotel chain and now provides comfortable rooms in a great location, opposite the impressive Santa Catalina convent.

 Lizzie Williams, Peru specialist